arnaldosepulveda/governed-incident-agent/README.md

 ## About

 Built by Arnaldo Sepulveda.
-Based on the governance architecture from Keystone AI, a governed RAG system for regulated industries.
+Based on the governance architecture from Keystone Applied Intelligence, a governed RAG system for regulated industries.

 - Demo: demo.getkeystone.ai